-SA Objectives Criteria and assumptions sites of biodiversity or geological interest. habitats and species adjacent to the potential development sites cannot be determined at this strategic level of assessment.
+SA Objectives Criteria and assumptions sites of biodiversity of geological interest. r habitats and species adjacent to the potential development sites cannot be determined at this strategic level of assessment.
 This would be determined once more specific proposals are developed and submitted as part of a planning application.
 Sites that are within Natural England's Impact Risk Zones (IRZs) of one or more internationally or nationally designated biodiversity or geodiversity sites may have an uncertain significant negative (?) effect.
 Sites that are within 400m of a locally biodiversity or geodiversity designated site or area of ancient woodland may have an uncertain minor negative (-?) effect.
-Sites that not within of an IRZ of one or more internationally designated biodiversity or geodiversity sites, and are over 400m from a locally designated site could have a negligible (0?) effect.
+Sites that not within of an IRZ of one or more internationally or nationally designated biodiversity or geodiversity sites, and are over 400m from a locally designated site could have a negligible (0?) effect.
 A bat sustenance zone has also been identified in the District.
 This zone is reflective of the potential for new development to impact upon flight paths of Barbastelle associated with the Mens SAC which lies outside of Horsham District.
-Therefore: Sites that lie within the bat sustenance zone may have an uncertain minor negative (-?) effect.
-To conserve and enhance the character and distinctiveness of the District's landscapes and townscapes, maintaining and strengthening local distinctiveness and sense of place.
-All types of site options The effects of new development on the character and quality of the landscape will depend in part on its design, which is not yet known; therefore all effects will be to some extent uncertain at this stage.
+Therefore: • Sites that lie within the bat sustenance zone may have an uncertain minor negative (-?) effect.
+To conserve and end the character and distinctiveness of the District's landscapes townscapes, maintai and strengthening lo distinctiveness and s place.
+The effects of new development on the character and quality of the landscape will depend in part on its design, which is not yet known; therefore all effects will be to some extent uncertain at this stage.
 The Horsham District Landscape Capacity Assessment is being updated as part of the evidence base for the Local Plan Review.
 It assesses the Local Landscape Areas (LLA) in the District in terms of their capacity to accommodate new development.
 Therefore, in addition to the above: Sites that are within an LLA that is assessed as having 'No/Low' or 'Low-Moderate' landscape capacity could have a significant negative effect (?).
 Sites that are within an LLA that is assessed as being of 'Moderate' or 'Moderate-High' landscape capacity could have a minor negative effect (-?).
 Sites that are within an LLA that is assessed as being 'High' landscape capacity or are within the existing built up area boundary could have a negligible effect (0?).
 This element of the appraisal will also reflect the type of development (i.e. residential or employment) which the Landscape Capacity Assessment considered for each area.
-To conserve and/or enhance the qualities, fabric, setting and accessibility of the District's historic environment.
-All types of site options The NPPF states that when considering the impact of a proposed development on the significance of a designated heritage asset "great weight should be given to the asset's conservation irrespective of whether any potential harm amounts to substantial harm, total loss or less than substantial harm to its significance".
-However, development could also enhance the significance of the asset (provided that the development preserves those elements of the setting that make a positive contribution to or better reveals the significance of the asset).
+To conserve and/or the qualities, fabric, and accessibility of t District's historic environment.
+The NPPF states that when considering the impact of a proposed development on the significance of a designated heritage asset "great weight should be given to the asset's